 Plus, if you’re interested in accessing geo-blocked content, you’ll definitely like that our VPN can come bundled with a Smart DNS service that can help you unblock over 300 geo-restricted websites from around the world.

-Lastly, you should know that you can test-drive our VPN service free of charge for 24 hours if you want to see how well it works before picking a subscription.
+Lastly, you should know that you can test-drive our VPN service free of charge if you want to see how well it works before picking a subscription.
 That’s not all – once you become a CactusVPN user, you’ll still be covered by our 30-day money-back guarantee in case something goes wrong (highly unlikely to happen).

 A proxy is a server that acts as an intermediary between a small local network and the Internet.
 Many online users rely on proxies to hide their IP addresses and access geo-blocked content.
 Most proxy services are generally free, but there are also paid proxies.